 Employee compensation represents about 80% of a company’s budget, so high attrition rates represent a major cost and a key problem for HR to solve.

-People analytics can identify which employees are flight risks based on their behaviours and recommend retention interventions for them (e.g., promotions, developmental opportunities, raises and perks).
+Data can identify which employees are flight risks based on their behaviours and recommend retention interventions for them (e.g., promotions, developmental opportunities, raises and perks).

 As well, it can measure your company’s revenue growth and market share to proactively recruit and hire for future growth.

-Remember to bookmark this post and keep it as a resource to answer all of your people analytics questions!
+Remember to bookmark this post and keep it as a resource to answer all of your analytics questions!